-The Group has transferred the funancial asset if, and only if, either:
+The Group has transferred the financial asset if, and only if, either:

-- The Group has transferred its contractual rights to receive each flows from the financial asset, or - I) retains the rights to the cash flows.
-But has assumed an colligation to pay the received eash flows in full without material delay to a third party under a "pass" through" arrangement.
+- The Group has transferred its contractual rights to receive cash flows from the financial asset, or - It retains the rights to the cash flows, but has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement.

-Pass through arrangements are transactions whereby the Group returns the contractual rights to receive the cash flows of a financial asser (the 'original asset), but assumes a communical obligation to pay those cash flows to one or more entities (the 'oventual recipients'), when all of the following three conditions are met:
+Pass-through arrangements are transactions whereby the Group retains the contractual rights to receive the cash flows of a financial asset (the 'original asset'), but assumes a contractual obligation to pay those cash flows to one or more entities (the 'eventual recipients'), when all of the following three conditions are met:

-- The Group has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances with the right to full recovery of the amount lent plus account interest at market rates - The Group cannot sell or pledge the original asset other than as security to the eventual recipients. - The Group has to remit any each flows it collects on bohalf of the eventual (colpients without material delay.
+• The Group has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances with the right to full recovery of the amount lent plus accrued interest at market rates.

+• The Group cannot sell or pledge the original asset other than as security or collateral to the eventual recipients.

+• The Group has to remit any cash flows it collects on behalf of the eventual recipients without material delay.

-In addition, the Group is not entitled to reinvest such cash flows, except for investments in cash or cash equivalents, including interest carned, during the period between the collection date and the date of required remillance to the eventual recipion's.
+In addition, the Group is not entitled to reinvest such cash flows, except for investments in cash or cash equivalents, including interest earned, during the period between the collection date and the date of required remittance to the eventual recipients.

-A fransor only qualifies for derecognition if either:
+A transfer only qualifies for derecognition if either:

-- The Group has transferred substantially all the risks and rewards of the asset, or - The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset
+• The Group has transferred substantially all the risks and rewards of the asset, or

+• The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

-The Group considers control to be transferred if and only if, the transferred has the practical ability to sell the asset in its entirety to an unrelated third party and is able to exercise that ability undaterally and without imposing additional restrictions on the transfer.
+The Group considers control to be transferred if and only if, the transferee has the practical ability to sell the asset in its entirety to an unrelated third party and is able to exercise that ability unilaterally and without imposing additional restrictions on the transfer.

-When the Group has neither transferred not terained substantially all the risks and rewards and has retained control of the asset, the asset continues to be recognised only to the extent of the Group's continuing involvement, in which case, the Group also recognises an associated liability.
+When the Group has neither transferred nor retained substantially all the risks and rewards and has retained control of the asset, the asset continues to be recognised only to the extent of the Group's continuing involvement, in which case, the Group also recognises an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Group has retained.

-Communing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration the Group could be required to pay.
+Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration the Group could be required to pay.